-A Book for Those Who Seek to Better Understanding the Old Testament
+A Book for Christian Adults Who Seek to Better Understanding the Old Testament

 I am confident that you will love this book!
 And through it, I believe you will come to love the Old Testament because you will understand it better than ever before.
 The stories are simple without being simplistic.
 You will find them to be both very readable and true to the scriptures.
 You will also be pleased that there is no fictionalizing and no embellishing.

 Following are three reviews of I WILL MAKE OF THEE A GREAT NATION:

 The OT is a large volume or work and it isn’t easy to understand at first.
 I remember the first time I opened the bible at the beginning and felt utterly overwhelmed and unprepared to comprehend what lied within.
 If you feel the same about the OT, but would like to learn more about it, this is a perfect book for you.
 Also the OT is very underappreciated volume of scripture.
 Many bible students touch on it only when they have to in seminaries or Sunday school classes and rush off to study the New Testament (NT) to discover the mysteries therein….
 Yet it is my belief and my experience that the OT is a treasure trove of wisdom, knowledge and a key to proper understanding of the NT and Christ’s atonement.
 So Mr. Greenwood did a great service to all of us by putting together this book.
 His experience in studying and teaching OT for a number of years clearly shows through.
 He gets to the essence of each story and when he gives an interpretation or explains the meaning of something he clearly documents his interpretation with references to biblical passages.
 Once again, it provides the reader with a fresh view of the stories many of us are already familiar with.